shingoed/service-express/README.md

 ## Team Float: Ellen, Hai, Rachael, Shingo

-This web application is a prototype online store for the customers of Service Partners branch 2007.
-Users will have to ability to select items and quantities, add them to a cart, delete or edit items from that cart and submit their order to the sales team.
+Overview: This web application is a prototype online store for the customers of Service Partners branch 2007.
+Users will have to ability to select items and quantities, add them to a cart, delete or edit items from that cart and submit their order.
+Once an order is submitted it will be emailed as an excel attachment to the branch 2007 sales team.

 #### Project Pitch: [Click Here](https://docs.google.com/document/d/1YybsAaAyw-0DSdFZIQa836C8rAtLPWxf9jNxDjD0XdI/edit)
 #### Feature Ideas: [Click Here](https://docs.google.com/document/d/1usTgP-EIFnJVzO-sZFlOkzxSCus_oPFbOm1lqI1JkBE/edit?usp=sharing)